bms117/objectOrientedProgramming/SantaParavia/README.txt

 +Runs, but receiving this warning:
 	clang: warning: treating 'c' input as 'c++' when in C++ mode, this behavior is 		deprecated [-Wdeprecated].
 Still compiles and runs
-+Made a hello world .cpp file to put all the code into to try to cover the code into c++
++Made a hello world .cpp file to put all the code into to try to cover the code into c++ +Attempted to refractor code into main.cpp, paravia.h, paranoia.cpp but now running into multiple errors